Central Limit Theorems for Stochastic Gradient Descent Quantile Estimators: Introduction

+where $\eta >0$ is the fixed learning rate.
+Let $\theta_{\infty}(\tau)$ denote the random variable following the stationary distribution of the Markov chain induced by \eqref{sgd}.
+The diagram below illustrates the key ingredients of our analysis:

+where $V$ is the limiting variance of $(\theta_{\infty}(\tau) - \theta(\tau))/\sqrt{\eta}$ which will be specified later.
+In the literature, for SGD quantile estimation with fixed learning rates, both the convergence to the stationary measure and the convergence to the normality have not been discussed.

-Our contribution in this paper is three-fold. \textbf{(a)} We first leverage Foster's Theorem \citep{Bremaud1999} to demonstrate that the constant learning rate SGD of quantile loss is irreducible and positive recurrent.
-Hence it has a unique stationary distribution (Section \ref{setup}). \textbf{(b)} To further investigate its asymptotic properties, we invoke the technique developed by \cite{tweedie1983existence} to bound the moment generating function of the stationary distribution, as well as its first and second derivatives.
-It enables us to control the tail behavior of the stationary probability and its first and second moments (Section \ref{Theory}). \textbf{(c)} Combining these prerequisites, we achieve the most prominent conclusion that, the asymptotic normality of the last iterate of SGD for quantile loss functions, which facilitates an online inference method for the SGD estimator.
-To the best of our knowledge, there have never been CLT-type theoretical results for the last iterate SGD or constant learning rate SGD under the non-smooth and non-strongly-convex conditions.
-In Section \ref{simulation}, we show extensive numerical studies that demonstrate our theoretical results, including estimation and inference of quantile with ideal finite sample performance.
-Several directions for extending our framework are discussed at the end of the paper.
+Our contribution in this paper is three-fold. \textbf{(a)} We first leverage Foster's lemma (see, e.g., \cite{Markov,Bremaud1999}) to demonstrate that the constant learning-rate SGD of quantile loss forms a positive recurrent Markov chain.
+Hence, it has a unique stationary distribution (Section \ref{setup}). \textbf{(b)} To further investigate its asymptotic properties, we invoke the technique developed by \cite{tweedie1983existence} to bound the moment generating function of the stationary distribution, as well as its first and second derivatives.
+It enables us to control the tail behavior of the stationary probability and its first and second moments (Section \ref{Theory}). \textbf{(c)} Combining these prerequisites, we achieve the important conclusion on the asymptotic normality of SGD iterates for quantile loss functions, which facilitates an online inference method for the SGD estimator.
+In Section \ref{simulation}, we conduct numerical studies that demonstrate our theoretical results, including estimation and inference of quantiles with satisfactory finite sample performance.
+Detailed proofs and some extensions are discussed at the Appendix of the paper.